tjgilpin/old-rectory/src/content/pages/all-saints.md

 * Portable fan, heaters & hot water bottle
 * Hypoallergenic bedding available on request
 * This room can be set as a twin room on request
 * From £190, including breakfast

+The additional room features;

+* A double bed with feather bedding & high quality cotton sheets
+* Tea & Coffee from Ringtons & homemade biscuits
+* Clock radio, smart Tv, unlimited Wi-Fi
+* Portable fan, heaters
+* Hypoallergenic bedding available on request
+* From £210, including breakfast